dustinpfister/blog_posts/_posts/lodash_invokemap.md

 I am not the kind of developer that things that lodash is just filled with methods like invokeMap.
 There are many talking points as to why it is that lodash is more than just a collection of methods that I may or may not use in a project.
 Even if you do not use lodash it is still a good idea to look at the lodash source code as there is a lot to be learned as to how it is designed.
 Also there is much more to write about when it comes to why it might be a good idea to use some kind of user space module that is a collection of independent methods in its own global variable rather than monkey patching methods that should be there into native objects.

 Still when it comes to invokeMap alone I can not say this is the most compelling method to support a case to use lodash.
+There are some good talking points as to why one should use lodash, or some kind of custom lodash like library though.
+With that said if you liked this post and would like to read more on lodash there is my [main blog post on lodash](/2019/02/15/lodash/) that I started, and edit every now and then, and also a whole bunch of other [posts that I have wrote on lodash](/categories/lodash/) over the years.